allegroai/clearml-docs/docs/fundamentals/logger.md

 In addition, ClearML will capture and log everything written to standard output, from debug messages to errors to library warning messages.

-GPU, CPU, Memory and Network information is also automatically captured.
+GPU, CPU, Memory, and Network information is also automatically captured.

 ![image](../img/fundamentals_logger_cpu_monitoring.png)